Jordanian prince makes first public appearance since arrest

-JERUSALEM (AP) — Jordan's Prince Hamzah on Sunday made his first public appearance since he was placed under house arrest last week, attending a ceremony with King Abdullah II in what appeared to be an attempted show of unity on a major Jordanian holiday.
+JERUSALEM (AP) — Jordan's Prince Hamzah on Sunday made his first public appearance since he was placed under house arrest last week, reciting Quranic verses together with King Abdullah II at the graves of their forefathers.
+The gesture appeared to be an attempted show of unity on a major Jordanian holiday.

-But it remained unclear whether the king and his popular half brother had put aside the differences that escalated last week into the most serious public rift in the ruling family in decades.
+Abdullah has attempted to signal in recent days that the situation is under control.
+But Sunday's staged event left it unclear whether the king and his popular half brother have truly put aside their differences.
+The conflict had escalated into the most serious public rift in the ruling family in decades, although Hamzah has denied any wrongdoing.

 Hamzah joined members of the Jordanian royal family marking the centenary of the establishment of the Emirate of Transjordan, a British protectorate that preceded the kingdom.
-The royal palace released a photo and video with Abdullah, Hamzah, Crown Prince Hussein and other dignitaries at the grave of King Talal in Amman, Jordan's capital.
+The royal palace released a photo and video with Abdullah and Hamzah joining other dignitaries at the grave of their father, the late King Hussein, and the late King Talal, their grandfather.

+A photo and video showing the family together reciting the opening chapter of the Quran appeared to be aimed at sending a message of unity at a sensitive time for the kingdom.
+The chapter, known as the Fatiha, is traditionally recited at people's gravesides.

 Abdullah subsequently said authorities had thwarted an attempt at sedition involving his half brother and some 18 suspects, while saying he was angry and in shock.
 Abdullah also suggested there was continued control over Hamzah's movements, saying the prince was “with his family at his palace, under my care.”